Your privacy is important to Hays

 Types of personal information held by Hays and when and how it is collected

-Personal information means information or an opinion about you.
-It includes information regarding your contact details, work experience, qualifications, aptitude test results, opinions about your work performance (eg references), incidents at the workplace, and other information obtained or received by us in connection with your possible and actual work placements.
+Personal information includes information regarding your contact details, work experience, qualifications, aptitude test results, opinions about your work performance (eg references), incidents at the workplace, and other information obtained or received by us in connection with your possible and actual work placements.

 Sensitive information (Australia only)

-Sensitive information is a special category of personal information under the Australian Privacy Act 1988.
+Sensitive information is a special category of personal information under the Australian Act.
 It is information or opinion about you, including membership of a professional or trade association or membership of a trade union; criminal record; health information, racial or ethnic origin, political opinions, membership of a political association, religious beliefs or affiliations, philosophical beliefs, or sexual preferences or practices.
-As outlined in the Australian Privacy Act, sensitive information can, in most cases, only be disclosed with your consent.
+As outlined in the Australian Act, sensitive information can, in most cases, only be disclosed with your consent.

 We may collect personal or sensitive information about you when:

-- You complete one of our application forms or provide any other information in connection with your application
+- You complete one of our application forms or provide any information in connection with your application or otherwise

 - We receive any reference about you